0xgioser/matic-docs/docs/maintain/govern/pips/community-guidelines.md

 1. Click on the flag icon below the offending post.

-2. Select a category and click on the 'Flag Post'.
+2. Select a category and click on the **Flag Post**.

-3. A forum moderator will soon be reviewing the content marked.
+3. A forum moderator will soon be reviewing the flagged content.

-Welcome to the Polygon community Forum!!
+Welcome to the Polygon Community Forum!!
 We are looking forward to building with you! 💜